A career in public health: myths and misconceptions

 At press conferences around Australia, state premiers would announce COVID-19 restrictions, then pass the microphone to their Chief Medical Officer to explain the details.
 As the pandemic spread across the globe, public health officials in many countries, states and cities have experienced more and more time in the public spotlight.

-“The Covid-19 pandemic has really elevated the profile of public health,” says Professor David Sibbritt, Head of the School of Public Health at UTS.
+“The COVID-19 pandemic has really elevated the profile of public health,” says Professor David Sibbritt, Head of the School of Public Health at UTS.

-“Public health professionals are playing a crucial role in reducing the number of Covid-19 infections – which decreases the burden on the health care system – by tracking the spread of the disease, data modelling to predict case numbers, screening and testing, contact tracing, and providing guidelines for people in spaces such as workplaces, schools and public transport.”
+“Public health professionals are playing a crucial role in reducing the number of COVID-19 infections – which decreases the burden on the health care system – by tracking the spread of the disease, data modelling to predict case numbers, screening and testing, contact tracing, and providing guidelines for people in spaces such as workplaces, schools and public transport.”

 While the timing and future of the COVID-19 pandemic is uncertain, one thing we do know is that public health and the role it plays in community confidence will increase in priority.